 |Uses:||Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites|

-How to Care for Rising Sun Redbud Trees
+How to Care for Rising Sun Redbud Tree

 How do I water Rising Sun Redbud Trees?

-After planting the Rising Sun Redbud Tree, give it a slow, deep watering.
+After planting the Rising Sun Redbud Tree make sure to water it thoroughly.
 At first, most of the water you put on the plant will run away until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
-For example a one gallon pot would be watered until you count to 5, a three gallon pot would be 15, and so on.
-Check the plant daily for the first week or so, and then every other day there after.
-Water using the counting method for the first few weeks.
-Gator Bags can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
-Soaker Hoses can also be used to water when planting a long row of trees.
+Check the plant's health daily for the first week or so and then every other day.
+Water the tree using the counting method for the first few weeks.

 How do I mulch Rising Sun Redbud Trees?

-We highly recommend that you mulch your Rising Sun ‘Eastern’ Redbud Tree with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
-Any type of mulch will do, but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they break down.
-Mulching helps keep weeds away which will compete with your new investment for water and nutrients.
-A 2 to 3 inch layer of mulch is sufficient, but don’t cover any part of the stem of the plant with mulch.
-It's better to leave a one inch gap of space between the mulch and the stem or trunk of the plant.
+We highly recommend that you mulch your Rising Sun Eastern Redbud Tree with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
+Any mulch will do, but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they break down.
+Mulching helps keep weeds away that compete with your new investment for water and nutrients.
+A 2 to 3-inch layer of mulch is sufficient but does not cover any part of the stem with mulch.
+It's better to leave a one-inch gap of space between the mulch and the stem or trunk of the plant.

 How do I plant Rising Sun Redbud Trees?

-When planting your newly purchased Rising Sun Redbud Tree, dig a hole twice as wide as the root system, but not deeper.
-Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
-We do not recommend using straight topsoil or compost as a back-fill soil because these products usually retain entirely too much moisture and will cause the root system to rot.
-Adding compost or topsoil will help the young feeder roots of ‘Eastern’ Rising Sun Redbud Tree to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
-The most common cause of plant death after transplanting is planting the new plant too deep.
-That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
-A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
-Bio-tone starter fertilizer is a great starter fertilizer that provides plants with mycorrhizae fungus.
-It is a naturally occurring beneficial fungus that colonizes on the new growing roots of plants.
-It creates a barrier between the roots of the plant, fungus, and pathogens that can cause root rot.
-We love this product and use it on all plants we install in our own gardens.
-Bio-tone is a gardeners best friend and can help guarantee your success.
+When planting your newly purchased Rising Sun Redbud Tree, dig a hole twice as wide as the root system but not deeper.
+Depending on the quality of your existing soil, you may need to add locally sourced compost or topsoil to the back-fill soil.
+Adding compost or topsoil will help the young feeder roots of ‘Eastern’ Rising Sun Redbud Tree spread through the loose, nutrient-rich soil, much easier than if you used solely the existing soil, which more times than not will be hard and compacted.
+A good rule is that you should still see the soil the plant was grown in after back-filling the hole.
+Bio-tone starter fertilizer is a starter fertilizer that provides plants with a mycorrhizal fungus.
+It is a naturally occurring beneficial fungus that colonizes the new growing roots of plants.
+It creates a barrier between the roots, fungus, and pathogens that can cause root rot.

 How do I fertilize Rising Sun Redbud Trees?